AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn-configuring-traffic.md

 Additionally, if the CDN cannot contact its origin, you can write a rule that references a self-hosted custom error page (which is then rendered).
 Learn more about this by reading the [Configuring CDN error pages](/help/implementing/dispatcher/cdn-error-pages.md) article.

-All these rules, which are declared in a configuration file in source control, are deployed by using [Cloud Manager's Configuration Pipeline](/help/implementing/cloud-manager/configuring-pipelines/introduction-ci-cd-pipelines.md#config-deployment-pipeline).
+All these rules, declared in a configuration file in source control, are deployed by using [Cloud Manager's Configuration Pipeline](/help/implementing/cloud-manager/configuring-pipelines/introduction-ci-cd-pipelines.md#config-deployment-pipeline).
 Be aware that the cumulative size of the configuration file cannot exceed 100KB.

 ## Order of Evaluation {#order-of-evaluation}